elz1582/movingpeople/docs/index.rst

 Conclusion
 ----------

-:movingpeople: is a versatile Python package for generating synthetic travel route data on graph networks.
+**movingpeople** is a versatile Python package for generating synthetic travel route data on graph networks.
 It offers a range of features and customizable parameters to create realistic and timestamped routes.
 Whether you are conducting transportation analysis, urban planning, or simulating human movement patterns, :movingpeople: can help you generate valuable datasets for research and analysis.
 Start using :movingpeople: today and unlock insights into the dynamics of movement in various contexts.

 Check out the :doc:`usage` section for further information, including